 Invest in your employees

-94% of employees would stay at a company longer if it invested in their careers .
+94% of employees would stay at a company longer if it invested in their careers.
 Once you’ve recruited a high-potential graduate, you want to retain them for as long as possible.
 Demonstrating the willingness to further invest in your workforce is also likely to encourage people to apply for the role.
-Alongside the internal training, think about how else you could develop your employees – are there any professional qualifications that they could complete such as CIPD, CIM, Advanced Diplomas, etc.?
-Or could you develop them further in their professional skills such as Commercial Acumen training, Leadership & Management courses or Presenting with Impact training?
+Alongside any internal training, think about how else you could develop your employees – are there any professional qualifications that they could complete such as CIPD, CIM, Advanced Diplomas, etc.?
+Or could you develop them further in their professional skills such as commercial acumen training, Leadership & Management courses or presenting with impact training?

 Strike the balance between them being challenged and supported

 Most graduates have little to no experience in the working world, but they have a lot of potential.
 It’s important that you strike the fine balance between giving them real responsibility and stretching them, but also ensuring that they have the support in place to ask questions and not feel overloaded or alone.
 In job adverts and the recruitment process, talk about what they’ll be responsible for but also who will be there to support them – will they work closely with someone more senior?
 Or will they have a whole team to support them?

 If you would like to discuss how Discovery can help you with your graduate recruitment and development, please contact us.